Mitsuko Uchida

-Dame Mitsuko Uchida, (内田光子) is a Japanese-British classical pianist and conductor, born in Japan and naturalised in Britain, particularly noted for her interpretations of Mozart and Schubert.
+Dame Mitsuko Uchida, (内田光子) is a Japanese-English classical pianist and conductor.
+Born in Japan and naturalised in England, she is particularly notable for her interpretations of Mozart and Schubert.

-She has appeared with many notable orchestras, recorded a wide repertory with several labels, won numerous awards and honours (including Dame Commander of the Order of the British Empire in 2009) and is the Co-Artistic Director, with Jonathan Biss, of the Marlboro Music School and Festival.
+She has appeared with many notable orchestras, recorded a wide repertory with several labels, won numerous awards and honours (including Dame Commander of the Order of the British Empire in 2009) and is the co-artistic director, with Jonathan Biss, of the Marlboro Music School and Festival.
 She has also conducted several major orchestras.

-Career
+Life and career

 Born in Atami, a seaside town close to Tokyo, Japan, Uchida moved to Vienna, Austria, with her diplomat parents when she was 12 years old, after her father was named the Japanese ambassador to Austria.
-She enrolled at the Vienna Academy of Music to study with Richard Hauser and later Wilhelm Kempff and Stefan Askenase and remained in Vienna to study when her father was transferred back to Japan after five years.
+She is the youngest of three children.
+She enrolled at the Vienna Academy of Music to study with Richard Hauser and later Wilhelm Kempff and Stefan Askenase.
 She gave her first Viennese recital at the age of 14 at the Vienna Musikverein.
-She also studied with Maria Curcio, the last and favourite pupil of Artur Schnabel.
+Uchida also studied with Maria Curcio, the last and favourite pupil of Artur Schnabel.
+She remained in Vienna to study when her father was transferred back to Japan after five years.